ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 27.
 ~~~
-All work deserves a retribution whether in cash or in honor.
+All work deserves a retribution whether in money and / or in honor.
+The damage to society deserves a punishment in money and / or in honor.
+If the damage is severe and irreparable the death penalty is possible.

 28.
 ~~~